 There are many different types of wetsuits; this is due to the variations in thickness, material and style of wetsuit.
+But also, variations occur depending on specialisations for a given sport.
 It can be confusing when purchasing your first wetsuit, or even your second, third and fourth!
 We have compiled a list of different types of wetsuits you may come across.
+This quick guide shows you all the styles of wetsuits however for a more indepth on the main styles read our 'Which Wetty Suits What' blog!

 Long john wetsuit